lawrennd/old_talks/_ml/includes/probability-review.md

 $$
 and $$p(X=x)$$ is a probability distribution, which is equal or less than 1, ensuring the joint distribution is typically smaller than the conditional distribution.}

 \notes{The product rule is a *fundamental* rule of probability, and you must remember it!
-It gives the relationship between the two questions: 1) What's the probability that a facility was made in 2002 and has over 40 deaths? and 2) What's the probability that a film has over 40 deaths given that it was made in 2002?}
+It gives the relationship between the two questions: 1) What's the probability that a facility has over two nurses *and* one doctor? and 2) What's the probability that a facility has over two nurses *given that* it has one doctor?}

 \notes{In our shorter notation we can write the product rule as
 $$